Philadelphia Phillies vs Seattle Mariners: Odds, Run Line, and Total

 Philadelphia Phillies vs Seattle Mariners Betting Trends

-- The Philadelphia Phillies are 6-3 in their last nine home games.
+- The Philadelphia Phillies are 7-3 in their last 10 home games.

-- The Seattle Mariners have lost four out of their last five ball games.
+- The Seattle Mariners have lost five of their last six games.

-- The Mariners have scored four runs or less in 11 of their last 13 road games.
+- Seattle has gone just 3-8 in its last 11 road games.

 Philadelphia Phillies vs Seattle Mariners Injury Reports